mortar-works/mortar-website/src/site/use-cases/young people.md

 pageImage: maxed03.jpg
 homepageImage: maxed03.jpg
 description: |-
-  Mortar is improving the quality and success of referral for young people at risk of exclusion in partnership with Social Finance.
-The platform utilises a tailored user-triage system to support educational professionals in their assessment of young people's needs.
+  User needs are changing rapidly and becoming increasingly complex.
+Read about how our referral environment for young people at risk of exclusion is responding to these challenges with a tailored user-triage system that is supporting educational professionals in their assessment of young people's needs.

 order: 3
 ---